winitzki/scall/tutorial/programming_dhall.md

 let P = < X : Natural | Y : Bool | Z >
 ```

-Dhall's pattern matching is similar to the Haskell code, except for putting the value `x` after all the cases.

 Here is the Dhall code for a function `toText : < X : Natural | Y : Bool | Z > → Text` that prints a value of type `P`:

 ```dhall